Stuycs-K/final-project-4-leet-lozanoe/WORKLOG.md

 Started implemnting an interpreter for reading brain fuck code.
 Realized that making a compiler for a langauge may be harder than expected.

 ### 05-19-2023

+Implemented the Cell class and wrote display method.

+### 05-20-2023